 9. take off ihram

 11. put on usual dress

-    Here's a Hajj schedule (source)
+Here's a Hajj schedule from a tour company

 I. First day of Hajj (8 Dhul Hijja)

 2. go to Mina before zuhr